Go to content

 Illustration based on information from SSE's Consolidated Segmental Statements published from 2010-2014 which are available on our website.Average costs per energy bill weighted to reflect our customer based (59% electricity, 41% gas).Costs will vary depending on fuel(s), region and tariff.

 We'd like you to understand how the cost of an energy bill is made up.
 The chart shows you the costs involved in supplying electricity and gas, including the profit we earn doing so.
 The figures are based on an average of SSE's figures for the last four financial years ending March 2013.

-Please note: If you have a Green Deal agreement in place, any prices or discounts quoted do not include your Green Deal payments.
+Green Deal is now closed to new applications.
+However, if you already have a Green Deal agreement with us, any prices or discounts we quote don't include your Green Deal payments.

 The wholesale price of gas and electricity fluctuates throughout the year and we try to purchase at the best time to help keep our prices as low as possible.
 We also have gas storage facilities which enable us to purchase when the price is lower which again helps us keep prices down.

 On top of wholesale prices there are additional costs involved in buying gas and electricity.